eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   Under certain constraints, *Fast DDS* can provide application level communication between publishing and subscribing nodes avoiding any data copy during the process.

++ :ref:`use-case-unique-flows`.
+  This use case illustrates the APIs that allow for the request of unique network flows, and for the identification of those in use.

 + :ref:`ros2`.
   Since *Fast DDS* is the default middleware implementation in the `OSRF`_ `Robot Operation System 2 (ROS 2)`_, this documentation includes a whole independent section to show the use of the library in ROS 2,